Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Individual lessons are the mode for the development of appropriate technical and interpretative skills.
+Individual or group lessons with appropriate tutors are the mode for the development of appropriate technical and interpretative skills.
 Group workshops provide forums for further developing a range of performing, wellbeing, rehearsing and research skills.
 Individual tutorials provide opportunities for performance feedback and review, as well as programme planning.

 Reading Lists